thescientist13/github-dashboard/README.md

 # github-dashboard

 ## Overview
-This is a concept project to streamline management of Github repos into a dashboard application that can be run locally.
+This project is a locally running dashboard web application to help streamline management of Github repos and issues.
 It is expected that you have the latest LTS version of [Node][] installed and its package manager, [NPM][].

 [Node]: https://nodejs.org/